RichCherng/WorldMap/README.md

 # WorldMap - Chinese Flashcard Learning App

-A React web application for learning Chinese vocabulary with interactive flashcards, powered by Firebase/Firestore.
+A React web application for learning Chinese vocabulary with interactive flashcards, powered by a direct connection to Firebase/Firestore.

 ## 🏗️ Architecture

 - **Frontend**: React 18 with TypeScript
 - **Database**: Firebase/Firestore for data persistence
 - **Build System**: Vite for fast development and optimized production builds
-- **Development**: Vite dev server with hot module replacement
+- **Data Fetching**: Direct communication with Firestore using the Firebase Web SDK.

 ## 📁 Project Structure